EcoFlow RIVER 2 Entry-level Portable Power Station Series, with Range under 1kWh, Released Today

 Availability

-EcoFlow RIVER 2, RIVER 2 Max and RIVER 2 Pro will be available for purchase from the EcoFlow Store and Amazon on November 9th.
+EcoFlow RIVER 2 and RIVER 2 Max are available for purchase from the EcoFlow Store and Amazon now.
+EcoFlow RIVER 2 Pro will be available in late 2022.

 About EcoFlow

-EcoFlow is a portable power and renewable energy solutions company.
-Since its founding in 2017, EcoFlow has provided peace-of-mind to customers in over 100 markets through its portable power stations and eco-friendly accessories.
-EcoFlow's mission is to reinvent the way the world accesses energy by creating quiet, lighter, and longer-lasting renewable batteries.
-EcoFlow's products are now available in all countries and regions across Europe, supported by a network of over 800 local retailers.
+EcoFlow is an eco-friendly energy solutions company.
+Since its founding in 2017, EcoFlow has provided peace of mind to customers in over 100 markets through its DELTA and RIVER portable power stations and varied accessories.
+EcoFlow's mission is to reinvent the way the world generates, stores and uses energy through creative, environmentally-conscious innovation.

 Media Contact